CaptainCodeman/firestore-converter/README.md

 ### Object Model and DB Model

 Using these types, we can define our object models (how data is represented to our app) and a corresponding DB model (how data is stored in Firestore).
-These don't _have_ to match 1:1, and you can even create rich interfaces to [handle schema versioning](https://www.captaincodeman.com/schema-versioning-with-google-firestore).
+These don't _have_ to match 1:1, and you can even utilize union types and migration function to [handle schema versioning](https://www.captaincodeman.com/schema-versioning-with-google-firestore).

 For this example though, we'll keep things simple to focus on the type conversions required: